joeclark-phd/data-engineers-manual/manuscript/chapter04.md

 and cross-tabulation of data that allows the user to arbitrarily select column headings, row headings, and the aggregation function (i.e. sum, average, or count), and automate the calculations.
-For example, given a large data table of sales transactions, such as
+For example, given a large table of raw sales transaction data, such as:

     Date      Customer    Product   UnitPrice Quantity  ...
     03-Jan    Acme Corp   Widget    $75.00    3         ...